-Reef works in all modern browsers, and IE 9 and above.
+Reef works in all modern browsers.
+That means:

 The code is available under the MIT License.